Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/privacy-statement-for-office-365-secure-email-portal.md

 One Microsoft Way

-Redmond, Washington 98052, EE.
-UU.
+Redmond, Washington 98052, Estados Unidos

 ## <a name="changes"></a>Cambios